GSA/fedramp-gov/pages/tips-cues.md

 <div class="q2">
 <h3>Q: Can a Federal Agency require CSPs to be FedRAMP authorized in a request for proposal (RFP)?</h3>

-<p><strong>A:</strong> Federal Agencies cannot require CSPs to be FedRAMP authorized as part of their RFP, but they can state that a CSP needs to be FedRAMP authorized once federal data is placed in the system.
-For more information on contract clauses, please review the FedRAMP <a href="{{site.baseurl}}/assets/resources/documents/Agency_Standard_Contract_Clauses.pdf">Standard Contractual Clauses</a>. <em>(February 28th, 2018)</em>
+<p><strong>A:</strong> Federal Agencies cannot require CSPs to be FedRAMP authorized as part of their RFP, but they can state that a CSP needs to be FedRAMP authorized once Federal data is placed in the system.
+For more information on contract clauses, please review the FedRAMP <a href="{{site.baseurl}}/assets/resources/documents/Agency_Standard_Contract_Clauses.pdf">Standard Contractual Clauses</a>. <em>(February 28, 2018)</em>
 </p>
 </div>

 <div class="q2">
 <h3>Q: Would a cloud service require a FedRAMP authorization if it already has a FISMA ATO?
 If so, can you reference the specific language in the requirement?</h3>

 <p><strong>A:</strong> While FISMA and FedRAMP authorizations are similar, FedRAMP authorizations involve extra requirements and parameters specified in the FedRAMP <a href="https://www.fedramp.gov/templates/">templates</a> and baseline requirements <a href="https://www.fedramp.gov/documents/">documentation</a> available on fedramp.gov.
-Agencies that are using a cloud system or services must follow FedRAMP requirements and go through the FedRAMP Authorization process.
+Agencies that are using a cloud system or service must follow FedRAMP requirements and go through the FedRAMP authorization process.
 The driving policy for FedRAMP is a <a href="{{site.baseurl}}/assets/resources/documents/FedRAMP_Policy_Memo.pdf">policy memo</a>
  released by OMB.
 </p>
 <p>
-The initial cloud system/service authorization package (to include the ATO for Agency-authorized systems) must be reviewed and approved by the FedRAMP PMO to receive a FedRAMP Authorization. <em>(February 21, 2018)</em>
+The initial cloud system/service authorization package (to include the ATO for Agency-authorized systems) must be reviewed and approved by the FedRAMP PMO to receive a FedRAMP authorization. <em>(February 21, 2018)</em>
 </p>
 </div>